Tail call and Tail-call Optimization (TCO)

 Make recursion tail-recursion

-To get the benefits of TCO, we need to learn how to rewrite any naive recursion function to a tail-recursion.
+To get the benefits of TCO, we need to learn how to rewrite any naive recursive function to a tail-recursive function.
 One of the popular ways is the accumulator pattern.

 Steps to follow3

-- Create a helper function which usually has two parameters
+- Create a helper function that usually has two parameters

 - The data to be processed